dice-group/dice-embeddings/README.md

 ## How to Train
 <details> <summary> To see a code snippet </summary>

-To Train a KGE model (KECI) and evaluate it on the train, validation, and test sets of the UMLS benchmark dataset.
+To Train a KGE model and evaluate it on the train, validation, and test sets of the UMLS benchmark dataset.
 ```python
 from dicee.executer import Execute
 from dicee.config import Namespace